Alan-JH/DIYThrottle/README.md

 15-18 6x6x4.3mm tact switches

-2x OTTO P1-11112 Pushbutton (probably)
+2x OTTO P1-1 or P3-1 Pushbutton (2.5lb actuation recommended)

 a cheap ebay pushbutton with no tactile feedback for the pinkie button